 Most complaints can be resolved locally, by talking to your care worker, or their manager.

 In some cases, you might feel like you can't complain due to your circumstances.
 Or you might have tried to complain unsuccessfully.
 You can take your complaint further with our official complaints procedure.

 Who can complain?

-You can make a formal complaint to us as long as you:
+You can make a formal complaint to us if you:

-- Receive or have received services that are provided by or commissioned by Peterborough City Council
+- Receive or have received services provided or commissioned by Peterborough City Council.

-- Are someone who is affected, or likely to be affected, by an action or decision of Peterborough City Council
+- Are affected, or likely to be affected, by an action or decision of Peterborough City Council.